 The main objective in this part of the study was to investigate the similarity of consensus product configurations FGPA and FMFA over a large number of simulations.
 For each fictive individual taking part in the projective mapping trial, random data were generated that fell within a standard projective mapping sheet of size 60 x 40 cm.
 The random data were generated using a uniform distribution.
 The amount of random data used in each Monte Carlo simulation depended on the number of individuals k = 20, 60, 100 taking part in the trial, and the number of products i = 4, …, 16 simulated for all blocks Z[k].
 The upper limit of 16 products was chosen based on one of the real world data sets described in section 3.3 that compared 16 products (data set 4 in Table 1).
 The upper limit of 100 consumers was chosen based on the fact that such a high number is within realistic limits in practical situations (see data set 7 in Table 1 that uses 97 consumers to evaluate the products).

 Using all possible pair-wise combinations of number of individuals (k = 20, 60, 100) and number of products (i = 4 … 16) a total of 39 Monte Carlo simulations (3 levels of individuals x 13 levels of products) were carried out.
 For each of the 39 Monte Carlo simulations 1000 runs were used, i.e. 1000 consensus product configurations FGPA and FMFA were computed and for each run their similarity was measured using the RV coefficient.
 The average across the 1000 RV coefficient was then computed and applied as an indicator for general similarity between FGPA and FMFA.
 For this calculation the data were standardised which is the default values in the program used (see below).
-This essentially corresponds to making the napping sheet square and has for this particular simulation no influence on the conclusions.
+This essentially corresponds to making the Napping sheet square and has for this particular simulation no influence on the conclusions.

 3.2 Constructed data